 SPEA-E 272 Introduction to Environmental Sciences (3 cr.)

-P: (no P required for Bloomington); a statistics course.
+R: SPEA-E 183 (Bloomington only).
 Application of principles from life and physical sciences to the understanding and management of the environment.
 Emphasis will be placed on (1) the physical and biological restraints on resource availability and use, and (2) the technological and scientific options to solving environmental problems.